-An IELTS score of 6.5 with a minimum of 5.5 in each test component or an equivalent acceptable qualification. details of which are available at: go.qub.ac.uk/EnglishLanguageRegs the elegant, historical Music building; and the world-leading Sonic Arts Research Centre (SARC).
-SARC contains the unique Sonic Lab, a concert hall with variable acoustics and facilities for immersion in 360-degree sound.
+An IELTS score of 6.5 with a minimum of 5.5 in each test component or an equivalent acceptable qualification, details of which are available at: go.qub.ac.uk/EnglishLanguageReqs the unique Sonic Laboratory, a concert hall with variable acoustics and facilities for immersion in 360-degree sound.
 The Music building houses the Harty Room, a concert hall that is regularly used for public performances.
 The department also houses state-of-the-art recording studios (for both 'pop' and 'classical' music), plus studios for surround sound and post production.
 There are also a large number of practice rooms, including three acoustically isolated rooms, and three suites of iMac computers.